ggcarvalho/hybridSystems/README.md

 # hybridSystems
-Hybrid Systems project
+Hybrid Systems project for Time series Analysis and Prediction @ CIn UFPE

-# Full arima modeling
+## Full arima modeling
+lnmx_arima.py : model and prediction using ARIMA only
-# Full MLP modeling
+## Full MLP modeling
+lnmx_mlp.py : model and prediction using MLP only

-# Hybrid approach using ARIMA + MLP
+## Hybrid approach using ARIMA + MLP